creativemarkers/colorborg/readme.md

 # TO-DO
 0) MORE BAN EVASION
    * RANDOM POWER DROPPER
-        - make it seem like it was user was afk before powerdropping mean of 5-10 seconds
+        - make it seem like it was user was afk before powerdropping mean of 5-10 seconds, handle this in a different function
         - need to make it misclick
         - follow a pattern but it be random kinda of

+   * RANDOM ZOOM INS?
    * ADD MISSED CLICKS
    * ADD MORE ROBUST CAMERA MOVEMENTS
-   * RANDOM ZOOM INS?

     # needs more testing
    * MULTIPLE MOUSE CLICKS